davewr/SmartPhone/README.md

 ```

 The above tables can be used for plotting data or verifying data.

 ### Acknowledgement and Explanation of Data

-The following is extracted pr paraphrased from the original README.txt, the original Variables and Unit Information follows in a note:
+The following is extracted or paraphrased from the original README.txt, the original Variables and Unit Information follows in a note:

 The general explanation of the experiment is that: Each person performed six activities (WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.